5 Best Accessible Spots Near O2 Academy Islington

 Sometimes, the comfort of a familiar chain is exactly what you need when navigating a busy night out.
 Wagamama is a staple for a reason, offering classic dishes like Katsu Curry and Yaki Soba in a predictable environment.

-This Islington branch includes several important accessibility features: you will find braille menus, large print menus, and a large, spacious accessible toilet.
-It is a dependable choice for a quick and inclusive meal.
+Facilities: Wagamama Islington includes several important accessibility features: you will find braille menus, large print menus, and a large, spacious accessible toilet on-site.

 Making Your Night Out Stress-Free